vtomasr5/postgresql-patroni-setup/README.md

   - PostgreSQL
   - Patroni

+and the pg01 will run also:

+  - Consul (server)
   - HAProxy

 All packages are from Ubuntu 16.04, except for PostgreSQL itself, which is at version 9.6.